SE-UP/RSE-UP/chapters/intro_version_control.md

-Because `git restore` is designed to restore working files, we'll need to use `git checkout` to revert to earlier versions of files.\index{Git commands!checkout}
+Because `git restore` is designed to restore working files, we'll need to use `git checkout` to revert to earlier versions of files.
 We can use a specific commit identifier rather than `HEAD` to go back as far as we want:

 ```bash